 Roni: Right.
-So, in short, what happened?
-First of all, of course, there were terrific outcome achievements, it created synergy and synchronization among all the professional players because they were all reviewed on the same outcomes, instead of one bringing these outputs and another bringing these outputs, and each being on their own.
-Instead, in the end, there was synergy there.
-Still, the most important thing was that, initially, it became a language spoken by all the counterterrorism subdivisions that was passed on to all the geographical areas and adopted.
-Second of all, it became the language of the whole organization, even in the headquarter units.
-For that matter, say, a headquarters unit, what would you say its outcomes are?
-If the professional headquarters has the role of drawing conclusions, assimilating lessons, conveying professional knowledge, maintaining its competence in field formations – how do you measure its outcomes?
-So, we would really do some brainstorming; for example, we determined that one of the outcomes of a professional factor or a professional array is how many recurring faults there are in the field.
-These are your attacks.
-So, if you know how to reduce the recurring faults, it’s an indication that you’re effective; those are the outcomes that are being asked of you.
-We just went to every corner of the organization and thought about the right way to be outcome-oriented.
-It really created a revolution.
-Now, this, of course, is very well aligned with “lean management” for the managerial perception of “lean management,” and this, of course, meets the policing theories of evidence-based policing.
+So, what happened?
+First of all, of course, there were terrific results, real achievements.
+It created synergy and synchronization among all the professional players, because they were all viewing the same results, instead of one person bringing these results and another bringing those results, each one on their own.
+Instead, there was synergy.
+The most important thing was that it became a common language spoken by all the counterterrorism subdivisions.
+It was passed on to all the geographical areas and adopted by them.
+It became the language of the whole organization, even in headquarters.
+What would you say the outcomes are for a headquarters unit?
+Headquarters has the role of drawing conclusions, assimilating lessons, conveying professional knowledge, maintaining its competence in field formations.
+How do you measure its outcomes?
+We would brainstorm.
+For example, we determined that one of the outcomes of a professional body or a professional array is how many recurring faults there are in the field – meaning attacks.
+If you know how to reduce the recurring faults, it’s an indication that you’re effective.
+Those are the outcomes that are expected of you.
+We went to every corner of the organization and thought about the right way to be outcome-oriented.
+This really created a revolution.
+Of course, this approach is very similar to the managerial notion of “lean management.”
+It addresses the theories of evidence-based policing.